 Introduction to domain name identification modes

-If you specify a domain name or a domain address book as the destination in an inbound or outbound access control policy that is created for the Internet firewall or a virtual private cloud (VPC) firewall of Cloud Firewall, you can use the following domain name identification modes for the policy: FQDN-based resolution (extracting the Host or SNI field in packets), DNS-based dynamic resolution, and FQDN and DNS-based dynamic resolution.
-FQDN is short for fully qualified domain name, DNS is short for Domain Name System, and Server Name Indication is short for SNI.
+When you specify a domain name or a domain address book as the destination in an outbound access control policy for the Internet firewall, NAT firewall, or VPC firewall, you can use the following domain name identification modes: FQDN-based Dynamic Resolution (Extract Host and SNI Fields), DNS-based dynamic resolution, and FQDN and DNS-based dynamic resolution.

-If the application type of traffic is HTTP, HTTPS, SSL, SMTP, or SMTPS, Cloud Firewall extracts the Host or SNI field of the traffic to implement access control on a domain name.
+If the application type of traffic is HTTP, HTTPS, SMTP, SMTPS, SSL, POPS, or IMAPS, Cloud Firewall extracts fields such as the Host field in HTTP packets or the SNI field in HTTPS packets to implement access control on a domain name.

-Cloud Firewall supports DNS-based dynamic resolution for domain names and displays the IP addresses that are resolved.
-Cloud Firewall can implement access control on the IP addresses.
+This mode does not restrict the application type.
+Cloud Firewall supports DNS-based dynamic resolution for domain names and displays the resolved IP addresses.
+Cloud Firewall can implement access control on these IP addresses.
 A domain name can be resolved to up to 500 IP addresses.
-This mode does not support wildcard domain names.

 Cloud Firewall integrates the following DNS resolution methods: